Robin Hammond / W. Eugene Smith Grant 2013

 Slavery, in modern terms, despite its universal outlawing, claims a greater part of the human population today than ever in history; the migrant crisis is the gravest we have seen to date – which seems not only a natural consequence of the former, but also a self-perpetuating cycle back into that slavery.
 All of this, with the backdrop of a global environmental crisis, which, today, as we have seen in stronger and swifter succession, is now a very major human crisis.

-From our November 25th Prescription .072 which spoke of the International Day for the Elimination of Violence Against Women, we have counted down to Human Rights Day.
+From November 25th’s International Day for the Elimination of Violence Against Women, we have counted down to Human Rights Day.
 Today we revisit some features and artists who have created in Resistance, Rebellion, and in the Struggle for Human Rights.

 Nikos Economopoulos, In The Balkans Political meeting.
 Yozgat, Turkey.
 1990. © Nikos Economopoulos, Magnum Photos